LuisMLopez-dev/Digital-Logic-Tool/README.md

 - 1-bit comparisons for logic gates: AND, OR, NOT, NAND, NOR, XOR, XNOR
 - 8-bit comparisons for logic gates: AND, OR, NOT, NAND, NOR, XOR, XNOR
 - Truth table generation for the logic gates mentioned above
-- A clean CLI, or command-line interface
+- A clean CLI (command-line interface)

-Additonally, all logic gate functions will be contained in a `.h` file for reusability and to keep the `.c` file readable.
+Additionally, all logic gate functions will be contained in a `.h` file for reusability and to keep the `.c` file readable.